amirhossein-moloki/django-ecommerce-api/README.md

 ## 🔐 SSL Certificate Renewal

-The `nginx` container includes a cron job that runs daily to automatically renew your SSL certificate.
+When `CERTBOT_ENABLED=true`, the `nginx` container includes a cron job that runs daily to automatically renew your SSL certificate.
 No manual intervention is required.
 You can verify that the renewal process is working by checking the cron logs within the Nginx container.

 ##  volume Management